 Ric Flair returned for revenge five weeks after recuperating from "his injury."
 The sagacious Gary Hart was widely known as one of the most brilliant minds in the business and was brought in to manage Terry Funk.
 "When I became Terry’s manager, I made things as easy as possible for him," says Hart in his now out-of-print book, My Life in Wrestling: With a Little Help From My Friends.
 "The only thing he had to concern himself with was the match itself.
 Everything else I would handle: His positioning on TV, his interview content, angles, finishes, and things like that."

-The two standouts amongst the many wrestlers Hart guided throughout his career are Bruiser Brody and The Great Muta (Keiji Muto).
+The two standouts amongst the many wrestlers that Hart guided throughout his career are Bruiser Brody and The Great Muta (Keiji Muto).
 Along with Funk, the latter became the leading players of Hart’s new stable called the J-Tex Corporation.
 Buzz Sawyer, Dick Slater, and The Dragonmaster (Kazuo Sakurada) also joined.
 It was sold to the fans as supposedly a big corporation comprised of Japanese and Texans invading WCW.

 While Flair was recuperating, Funk slowly but surely defeated numerous opponents to become ranked among the top ten contenders for the NWA title.
-He then requested Jim Herd for a shot at Flair’s title, to which Herd authorized on July 1st, 1989.
+He then requested Jim Herd for a shot at Flair’s title, which Herd authorized on July 1st, 1989.

 Watch the incredible promos between Ric Flair and Terry Funk leading up to The Great American Bash in ‘89